xJurgen/JaQT/short-info.md

 To clean workspace run: make clean

-To flash device with bootloader run: st-flash --reset write <choosen_bootloader.bin> 0x8000000 (or run: make init_flash)
+To flash device with bootloader run st-flash --reset write <choosen_bootloader.bin> 0x8000000

 To update app on already running device use make flash PORT=/dev/ttyACM<number of shell port, typically a (multiple of 4) - 1>